Understanding colon cancer

 2. our eating habits.

 Dietary fiber, regular exercise, adequate water intake, and a personalized diet based on our genetic sensitivities are the basics that will help us balance the risk factors we can not influence, such as age and gender.
-Proper monitoring and tailored-made guidelines by experienced nutritionist-dietitian guarantee our correct and targeted nutritional habits that will favor and enhance colon cancer prevention.
+Proper monitoring and tailored-made guidelines by experienced nutritionist-dietitians guarantee our correct and targeted nutritional habits that will favor and enhance colon cancer prevention.

 Although prevention is better than treatment, if the symptoms begin, then the earlier we detect them, the better the chances of a cure.
 Symptoms that can raise suspicions and should lead us immediately to our physician are: